StianL82/StianL82/README.md

 My name is Stian Lilleng.
 I have now become a student at Noroff School of Technology and Digital Media, where I study Frontend development.
 <br>
 <br>
 I am originally from Tromsø, but I have been living in Brønnøysund since 2001.
-I have been working for the Brønnøysundregistrene since 2003.
+I have been working for Brønnøysundregistrene since 2003.
 <br>
 <br>
 Hobbies include: